ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 ### Dependent Modules

 As a developer you do not need to worry about module dependencies.
-For example, the `FilterToolPanelModule` depends on the `SideBarModule` but as we have setup the dependencies as part of the module definition npm will install the dependent packages for you.
-Also when registering modules, (see below) you only need to register the feature you require and AG Grid will take care of registering any dependant modules.
+For example, the `FilterToolPanelModule` depends on the `SideBarModule` but as we have set up the dependencies as part of the module definition npm will install the dependent packages for you.
+Also, when [Registering Modules](/modules/#registering-ag-grid-modules) you only need to register the feature you require and AG Grid will take care of registering any dependant modules.

 ## Registering AG Grid Modules